 What Curriculum to Use Instead of The Good and The Beautiful

 There are lots of great Christian homeschool curriculum programs available today.
+I’ll give you a few visuals so you can see what you get with it.

 Firstly, there is BJU Press, which is a program I use with my children.
-They have a strong biblical worldview focus in all their materials.

 Secondly, there is Lifepac by Alpha Omega Publications.
-It’s a mailable paper-based curriculum that children can do themselves.

 Thirdly, there is Veritas Press, a classical online homeschool curriculum with a very strong Christian worldview focus.